findonflow/find/Overview.md

 ## FungibleToken

 FungibleTokens are exposed under Find Profile contracts.
 As soon as a user adds his/her wallet to Profile, it can be viewable in Profile report.
-By default we always add FUSD / USDC / Flow token for non-Dapper Users if they initiate their account on .find page.

 ## NonFungibleToken